 * BP to export U.S. crude to Canada, Shell seeks permit

-* Coming Up: China commodity imports; Oct.
+* Coming up: China commodity imports on Oct.
 13

 SINGAPORE, Oct 12 (Reuters) - Brent crude held above $115 a barrel on Friday, trading near four-week highs and on course for its biggest weekly gain in two months, supported by tensions between Turkey and Syria, lower output at North Sea oilfields and upbeat U.S. data.